DataBiosphere/azul-docker-pycharm/README.md

 # scroll up in terminal output, note image name
 # |   "image.name": "localhost:5000/docker.io/ucscgi/azul-pycharm:2023.2.3-5"
 docker pull localhost:5000/docker.io/ucscgi/azul-pycharm:2023.2.3-5
-# You could now examine the image for vulnerabilities in Docker Desktop and/or
+# To examine the image for vulnerabilities, browse the image in Docker Desktop.
+# If an unnecessary package is found to have critical or high vulnerabilities,
+# add a `RUN` instruction to the Dockerfile to remove the package.
-# test the image in Azul:
+# To test the image in Azul, run:
 cd ../azul; azul_docker_pycharm_version=2023.2.3-5 azul_docker_registry=localhost:5000/ make format
 make stop_registry
 ```